CumulusNetworks/DUE/README.md

 # Further reading
 See **docs/Troubleshooting.md** and **docs/FAQ.md**

-# Build environment support.
+# Build environment support through templates

 Currently DUE supports the following templates which demonstrate different image build configurations.
-See their README.md files under the templates/ directory, or run `./due --create --help-examples` for a quick summary.
+See their README.md files under the `templates/` directory, or run `./due --create --help-examples` for a quick summary.

 ## example